svlad-90/livelooping/md/input-controller/input-controller.md

   **Selecting the preset in the "Save mode" will cause the data to be saved into the selected slot.**

-  After the preset is saved, the view will represet, that there is some data available in the slot, meaning that it is not empty anymore:
+  After the preset is saved, the view will represent, that there is some data available in the slot, meaning that it is not empty anymore:

   ![Not empty preset slot](./resources/not-empty-preset-slot.jpg)